 Red Fox Healthy Living Society has two complementary missions: to promote healthy active living among children and youth, and to foster employment and life skills to youth who face barriers.
-Red Fox engages Indigenous youth, new immigrant youth, youth living on low incomes, LGBTQ2 youth and youth with disabilities.
+Red Fox engages youth who face barriers, with a focus on Indigenous youth, racialized and newcomer youth, youth living on low incomes, LGBTQ2 youth and youth with disabilities.
 We fulfill our missions by providing free and supportive training and recreation opportunities to children, youth and families throughout Metro Vancouver.

 Red Fox delivers 30 programs in Vancouver, Surrey, the North Shore, New Westminster, Maple Ridge, Delta and Tsawwassen.